isaacnmm/pestpolicy-hugo2XX/content/posts/best-primer-for-rusted-metal/index.md

 However greater caution must be taken because it is highly reactive on fabric and concrete and stains them.

-Pros:
-- Multi-purpose
-- thus one of the[top drywall primers](https://pestpolicy.com/best-drywall-primer-sealer/)
-- Non-combustible
-- No scrubbing is required before application
-- Fairly economical
+Pros: - Multi-purpose - thus one of the[top drywall primers](https://pestpolicy.com/best-drywall-primer-sealer/)- Non-combustible - No scrubbing is required before application - Fairly economical

-Cons:
-- Reacts with fabric and concrete
+Cons: - Reacts with fabric and concrete

+> See Also: > Will Vinegar Remove Paint?

 ###  [3.
 TotalBoat Rust Primer Converter, Professional Repairs](https://www.amazon.com/dp/B013F9SLQM/?tag=p-policy-20)